Choose-Your-Own-Adventure AI Dungeon Games

 This trades storing kilobytes for running teraflops and so can dramatically reduce costs as players spend most of their time reading cached output (rarely needing nor wanting to generate brandnew output requiring a NN run), can increase quality as players collectively uprank actions/outcomes which are highest-quality, and caters to newbies who don’t understand the power of NN-backed text games and flail around.

 Revisiting AI Dungeon (AID) in the light of a year of GPT-3, I would like to propose a radical redesign of it based on the problems it has encountered.
-AID is one of the most interesting uses of the GPT-2 & GPT-3 neural network models; computer games, forever frustrated by their inability to offer worlds as arbitrarily complex and realistic as a human Dungeon Master running Dungeons & Dragons games (which is effectively a collaborative fiction writing exercise), no matter how many verbs are added to the text adventure parser or how many 3D artists are hired, finally can handle anything a player can type in, and improvise with it.
+AID-1 was one of the most interesting uses of the GPT-2 & GPT-3 neural network models; computer games, forever frustrated by their inability to offer worlds as arbitrarily complex and realistic as a human Dungeon Master running Dungeons & Dragons games (which is effectively a collaborative fiction writing exercise), no matter how many verbs are added to the text adventure parser or how many 3D artists are hired, finally can handle anything a player can type in, and improvise with it.

 At its best, an AI Dungeon game like “My Musical Troupe of Orcs Uses Music to Advance Orc Rights” really feels like simulating an entire world.
 Of course, as current NNs have many limitations (they are far from human-level intelligence, lack any kind of memory, are unable to plan, are not trained to create high-quality fiction, have weak common sense, etc), AID and its imitators typically does not deliver such a peak experience on average.
 And in practice, even the average experience tends to be compromised by current technical & economic realities—AID, as run by Nick Walton’s startup Latitude as of April–June 2021, has been experiencing problems relating to GPT-3 cost, and its use of the OpenAI API & OA’s mandatory moderation thereof.